karunaeerapu/Scene-Labeling/README.md

-# CLPS 1520 Project - Scene Labeling with Recurrent Convolutional Neural Networks
+# Scene Labeling with Recurrent Convolutional Neural Networks

 ## Overview
 This project implements a "Recurrent Convolutional Neural Network" (rCNN) for scene labeling,